florentpoujol/minicms-modern/readme.md

 - must work with PHP7/5.6 MySQL5.6+ not use any deprecated stuff
 - works with or without URL rewriting, with .htaccess provided
 - works as a subfolder or the root of a domain name
-- the name of the "admin folder" can be changed
-- links to pages, posts, categories and medias can be added via shortcodes
+- links to pages, posts, categories and medias can be added in the pages or posts content via shortcodes
 - works with or without SSL.
 All internals links adapt automatically to the protocol used (+ url rewrite or not).
-- optionnal use of recaptcha on all public forms (set via the secret keey in config)
+- optionnal use of recaptcha on all public forms (set via the secret key in config)
 - Once completed a backup of the database must be supplied with structure and some actual content
 - easy install via a script once put up on an FTP